 Human Resources distributes, in a yearly email, their Annual Notification of Employee Policies including the Policy on Harassment and Discrimination, Policy on Sexual Misconduct and Title IX, and Policy on Dating.
-These policies are included in this document Appendices C-E relating to Section 10a-55m (f) (1 & 2):
+These policies are included in this document Appendices C relating to Section 10a-55m (f) (1 & 2):

-B. Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness, and Risk Reduction Programs and Campaigns both students and employees.
-Attached is the following Appendix F relating to Section 10a-55m (f) (3 & 4):
+B. Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness, and Risk Reduction Programs and Campaigns

 Throughout the year, University of Saint Joseph provides programs and campaigns on the topics of sexual assault, stalking and intimate partner violence prevention, awareness, and risk reduction targeted to the University community, students, and employees.
-The University also employs Sexual Assault Prevention training via EverFi online modules for
+The